groger/react-native-root-toast/README.md

 ##### **Using a Component**

 **NOTE:**
-Showing a toast by using a Component inside render, The toast will be automatically disappeared when the `<Toast />` is unmounted.
+Showing a toast by using a Component inside render, The toast will be automatically disappeared when the `<Toast />` is unmounted. toast can be a string or any children type.

 ```js
 import React, {Component} from 'react-native';